When Is the Best Time

 Usually, the weather is fantastic; however, showers can occur now and then.
 It’s not too hot, always a breeze from the sea.
 Nevertheless, crowds are the worst, especially in the Christmas summer holidays.
-Most of the Australian go on vacation.
+Most Australians go on vacation.
 Hotels and campgrounds as well are fully booked months in advance.
-If your journey along the Great Ocean Road is planned in December or January, you can dodge the crowds early morning only.
-To enjoy some of the most beautiful places with few people only; check out our hidden gems along the Great Ocean Road.
+If your journey along the Great Ocean Road is planned for December or January, you can only dodge the crowds early in the morning.
+To enjoy some of the most beautiful places with few people only, check out our hidden gems along the Great Ocean Road.

 The crowds thin out a little.
-Day temps are on average around 18°C though, in the rainforest, it’s a little cooler.
-Stronger winds occur at sea, and a wind-jacket is necessary.
-Night temps can drop below 10°C. The weather is often pleasant in March and April although rain increases a little.
-May experiences already more precipitation.
+Day temps are, on average, around 18°C, though, in the rainforest, it’s a little cooler.
+Stronger winds occur at sea, and a wind jacket is necessary.
+Night temps can drop below 10°C. The weather is often pleasant in March and April, although rain increases a little.
+May experience already more precipitation.
 It doesn’t mean it rains all day, but it can happen.

 Best Months to Visit